Tracking XPaths on IOS XE

 brew install git

-- Git clone the YangModels repository to your computer running:
+- Git clone the YangModels repository to your computer.

 git clone https://github.com/YangModels/yang.git